jaimefps/book-graph-explorer/README.md

 ---

+- "about" page itself has tabs to split stuff up in:
+  - spinoza
+  - notation
+  - credit

+---

 - replace "What is this?" with "Demo"
 - maybe just force the demo mode if first time visit tracked in localStorage
 - the Open source github should link to the spinoza.io webpage